cite-architecture/CITE-App/README.md

 ## Building, testing

-CITE Application is targetted for Scala 2.11.
+CITE Application is targetted for Scala 2.11.You can use normal `sbt` using normal tasks for [ScalaJS projects](https://www.scala-js.org/doc/project/building.html) such as  `sbt fastOptJS` or `sbt fullOptJS`.

-Build with `sbt` using normal tasks for [ScalaJS projects](https://www.scala-js.org/doc/project/building.html):  `sbt fastOptJS` or `sbt fullOptJS`.
-Output in `target/scala-2.11/classes/` includes the `.html` file you can open in a web browser.
+In addition, the project defines a custom `spa` task that builds a single-page application named `cite-VERSION.html` (where `VERSION` is the current version defined in `build.sbt`), in the `compiled-one-file-app` directory.

 ## Credits